Master of Science – Credits: 36 (program code: 0310)

 Rebecca Regeth, Ph.D.
 (University of New Hampshire), M.S., B.A.
 (Western Washington University), Professor

 Carrie Rosengart, Ph.D.
 (University of Georgia), M.A., M.S.
 (University of Georgia), B.S.
-(Tufts University of Medford), Assistant Professor
+(Tufts University of Medford), Associate Professor

 Linda Toth, Ed.D.
 (West Virginia University), M.S.
 (Duquesne University), B.S., (California University of Pennsylvania), Associate Professor, Pennsylvania Licensed Psychologist